khangsheng1/Sheng-Khang-MT-Data-Analytics-Portfolio/POC/NOVA_Glucometer_Error_Study/ReadMe.md

 |------------|----------|---|----------|----------|-------------|-----------|
 | Table1     | Month #  | → | Table2   | Month #  | Many to one | Single    |

-If you include DateTable in the model, connect DateTable to Table1 on `Date` and keep a virtual mapping from DateTable to Table2 inside the measures as described below.
-This avoids ambiguity from non-unique months.

 ---

 ## Measures